OPM/ResInsight-UserDocumentation/content/3d-main-window/Filters.md

 Range filters enables the user to define a set of visible regions in the 3D view based on IJK boxes.
 Each *Include* range filter will *add more cells* to the visualization.
 The view will show the union of all the *Include* range filters.

-A new range filter can be added by activating the context menu for the **Range Filters** collection in the **Project Tree**.
+A new range filter can be added by activating the right-click menu for the **Range Filters** collection in the **Project Tree**.

 {{% notice note %}}
-An I,J or K-slice range filter can be added directly from a Cell in the <b>3D View</b> by right-clicking the cell and using the context menu.
+An I,J or K-slice range filter can be added directly from a Cell in the <b>3D View</b> by right-clicking the cell and using the right-click menu.
 {{% /notice %}}

 Below is a snapshot of the **Property Editor** of the **Range Filter** :